NYPD finding more and more ‘ghost guns’ — assembled from kits without serial numbers, sold without background checks

 Nilan said that law has helped bring criminal cases against gun owners but that what’s really needed is a federal regulation.

-That could happen soon — despite strong Republican opposition to any restrictions on guns.
+That could happen soon — despite strong Republican opposition to restrictions on guns.

-The federal Bureau of Alcohol, Tobacco and Firearms in May proposed changing the definition of a firearm and requiring serial numbers on ghost gun parts, a move that would bring regulation and oversight not currently in place for such weapons.
+The federal Bureau of Alcohol, Tobacco, Firearms and Explosives in May proposed changing the definition of a firearm and requiring serial numbers on ghost gun parts, a move that would bring regulation and oversight not currently in place for such weapons.

 House Republicans complain that the proposed regulation is an attempt to get around Congress’ authority.

-But David Pucino, a lawyer with the Giffords Center to Prevent Gun Violence, believed the proposed rule will take effect.
+But David Pucino, a lawyer with the Giffords Center to Prevent Gun Violence, believes the proposed rule will take effect.

 “Basically it will cut off the supply of ghost guns,” Pucino said.
-“There’s still of course the exiting stock of weapons out there, which the rule is not going to directly affect but it’ll do the really important work of stopping the supply of these weapons.”
+“There’s still, of course, the existing stock of weapons out there, which the rule is not going to directly affect, but it’ll do the really important work of stopping the supply of these weapons.”